SEI-SEA-1-25/react-todo-list/README.md

 * Check it out!
 If you browse to http://localhost:3000, you should have a fresh react app.

-* Make sure that as you go, you frequently check the site to ensure your changes are all reflecting accurately!
+* Make sure that as you go, you frequently check the app in your browser to ensure your changes are all reflecting accurately!

 ## Part 1: App setup and component creation